parkingvarsson/PhotoperiodLocalAdaptation/README.md

 Documentation of Scripts

-1. Sequencing quality checking, read mapping and post-mapping filtering
+<b>1.
+Sequencing quality checking, read mapping and post-mapping filtering</b>

 QualityControl.sh
 Use Trimmomatic v0.30 and FastQC to do sequence quality checking